• Skip to primary navigation

 The most delicious way to eat omega-3’s

-These bars are what most people would call energy bars, but I really dislike the term “energy bars”.
+These bars are what most people would call energy bars, but I’m not totally comfy with the term “energy bars”.
 Since when did real food like beans, blueberries, and broccoli not supply energy?
 Since when did we need little bars and cookies for energy?

 Healthy Weight Loss

 There are many energy bars that are marketed as helpful for weight loss, but because they contain sugar and other unhealthy ingredients, they actually contribute to weight gain.
-This healthy Flax Date Bar recipe contains no sugar, plus it’s loaded with fiber – the key nutrient for healthy and lasting weight loss.
+This healthy Flax Bars recipe is loaded with nutrition and gives you a good fiber boost.
+Fiber is the key nutrient for healthy and lasting weight loss.

 How to grind flax seed